Maharashtra: Cuisine

 Maharashtrian cuisine includes a variety of dishes ranging from mild to very spicy ones.
 Wheat, rice, jowar, bajri, vegetables, lentils and fruit form staple food of the Maharashtrian diet.
 Some of the popular traditional dishes include puran poli, ukdiche modak, Thalipeeth.
 Street food items like Batata wada, Misal Pav, Pav Bhaji and Vada pav are very popular among the locals and are usually sold on stalls and in small hotels.

 Meals (mainly lunch and dinner) are served on a plate called thali.
 Each food item served on the thali is arranged in a specific way.
 All non-vegetarian and vegetarian dishes are eaten with boiled rice, chapatis or with bhakris, made of jowar, bajra or rice flours.
 A typical vegetarian thali is made of chapati or bhakri (Indian flat bread), dal, rice (varan bhaat), amti, bhaji or usal, chutney, koshimbir (salad) and buttermilk or Sol kadhi.

 A bhaji is a vegetable dish made of a particular vegetable or combination of vegetables.
 Aamti is variant of the curry, typically consisting of a lentil (tur) stock, flavoured with goda masala and sometimes with tamarind or amshul, and jaggery (gul).
 Varan is nothing but plain dal, a common Indian lentil stew.
 More or less, most of the dishes use coconut, onion, garlic, ginger, red chili powder, green chilies, and mustard though some section of the population traditionally avoid onion and garlics.

 Maharashtrian cuisine varies with the regions.
-Malvani (Konkani), Kolhapuri, and Varhadhi cuisins are examples of well known regional cuisines.
+Traditional Malvani (Konkani), Kolhapuri, and Varhadhi dishes are examples of well known regional cuisines.
 Kolhapur is famous for Tambda Pandhra rassa, a dish made of either chicken or mutton.
 Rice and seafood are the staple foods of the coastal Konkani people.
 Among seafood, the most popular is a fish variety called the Bombay duck (also known as bombil in Marathi).

 Attire

 Traditionally, Marathi women commonly wore the sari, often distinctly designed according to local cultural customs.
 Most middle-aged and young women in urban Maharashtra dress in western outfits such as skirts and trousers or shalwar kameez with the traditionally nauvari or nine-yard lugade, disappearing from the markets due to a lack of demand.
 Older women wear the five-yard sari.
 In urban areas, the five-yard sari, especially the Paithani, is worn by younger women for special occasions such as marriages and religious ceremonies.

 Among men, western dressing has greater acceptance.
 Men also wear traditional costumes such as the dhoti, and pheta on cultural occasions.
 The Gandhi cap is the popular headgear among older men in rural Maharashtra.
 Women wear traditional jewellery derived from Maratha and Peshwa dynasties.
 Kolhapuri saaj, a special type of necklace, is also worn by Marathi women.
-In urban areas, western attire is dominant amongst women and men.
+In urban areas, western attire is dominant among women and men.